 I loved the characters.
 My son was in the AF so I related well to the book.
 But the twist I never saw coming.
 It has stuck with me for years.

 I could not put this book down.
-I liked how it was about so many different things but was really an exploration of family.
+I liked how it was about so many different things, but it was really an exploration of family.
 I thought the characters were realistic and appreciated the growth and change they went through. -Rhonda C.

 I love books about the issues people have when returning from wars.
 It brings home the reality of how harsh it is and how it affects not just one person, but the whole family, and more! -Barbara T.